PabloGomezBr/renameador/README.md

-# 🛠️ Tiniest Renaming Tool - Renameador
+# 🛠️ Renameador - The easiest tool to rename a bunch of files

-Welcome to the Tiniest Renaming Tool, a simple yet powerful tool for renaming your files and directories with ease! 🚀
+Welcome Renameador, the tiniest renaming tool, a simple yet powerful tool for renaming your files and directories with ease! 🚀
+Renameador helps you batch rename files and directories efficiently.
+Whether you're looking to remove characters from the start or end of filenames, Renameador has got you covered.

 <!-- ![Renameador Logo](path/to/logo.png) Add your logo image here -->